Bank bailout to spark firesale of corporate Spain

 With the price of such assets languishing as the euro zone's financial crisis drags on, that will involve the likely fire sale of big chunks of Spain's corporate titans, including telecoms leader Telefonica, oil major Repsol and power firm Iberdrola.

-UBS estimates 22 billion euros (17.9 billion pounds) of Spanish stakes could be up for sale, most of which is in the hands of savings banks.
+UBS estimates 22 billion euros ($28 billion) of Spanish stakes could be up for sale, most of which is in the hands of savings banks.
 This represents as much as 9 percent of the capitalisation of the country's blue-chip index.

 Over the years, Spain's savings banks have gained board seats on some of the country's biggest firms, exerting a powerful role in shaping corporate and industrial strategy in sectors ranging from tourism and real estate to energy and telecommunications.